 Postpartum cardiomyopathy (PPCM), also known as peripartum cardiomyopathy, is a rare, life-threatening heart disease that develops between the final weeks of pregnancy and 6 months after delivery.
 The muscles of the heart weaken, which means that it’s harder for the heart to pump blood to the rest of the body.
-Approximately 1,000-1,300 women develop the condition in the U.S. each year.
+Approximately 1,000 to 1,300 women develop the condition in the U.S. each year.
+80% will die of it.

 Potential risk factors include: